morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management_notes.md

 * Change sets tab on the left hand side> Click Create change sets button
 * Stack> select the stack you want to create change sets>Action> Create change sets for current stack

+####  Change sets outcomes

+After you reviewed the change sets, you can choose

+* Delete - delete all the updates to the CloudFormation template
+* Execute - Update the current CloudFormation template, then the stack